Austrian Air Force: History

-The helicopter fleet includes Agusta-Bell (AB) 204s (mainly used for medical evacuation), AB-206s (training and liaison), and AB-212s (used by air-mobile troops and for light transport).
-28 French-made Alouette IIIs are available for search-and-rescue tasks, including high mountain operations.
-The 12 Bell OH-58 Kiowa, a scout helicopter, is mounted with a rapid-firing machine gun, but the air force lacks a true attack helicopter.
-Most of the helicopters, except the 24 AB-212s, are becoming obsolete.
+The helicopter fleet has included Agusta-Bell (AB) 204s (mainly used for medical evacuation), AB-206s (training and liaison), and AB-212s (used by air-mobile troops and for light transport).
+28 French-made Alouette IIIs were used for search-and-rescue tasks, including high mountain operations.
+The Bell OH-58 Kiowa, a scout helicopter, is mounted with a rapid-firing machine gun, but the air force lacks a true attack helicopter.
+Most of the helicopters mentioned above, except the AB-212s, are becoming obsolete or have already been retired.
 After the 1999 Galtür Avalanche, it became apparent that the Austrian Air Force's helicopter complement were too few in numbers and too limited in design.
 Therefore, 9 US-built UH-60 Blackhawk helicopters were purchased, to be used for transportation during disasters.

 In 2003 Austria's transport capability was improved when it purchased three C-130 Hercules from the Royal Air Force.
 These aircraft were needed for the demanding UN peacekeeping missions in which Austria played a role.
+One of which was retired in 2025, and the others will be retired in 2027 and 2030, being replaced by four C-390 aircraft.

 In 2005, the Saab Draken fleet was retired (50 years after the type first flew), to be replaced by the Eurofighter Typhoon.
 Before the first delivery of Typhoons, 12 F-5 Tiger II were leased from Switzerland as a stopgap measure.
 The Eurofighter purchase was subject to controversy in Austria, and became a political football for some time, but the 15th and final aircraft was delivered on 24 September 2009.
-As of 2017, possible corruption affairs surrounding the Eurofighter procurement are still being investigated by the Austrian parliament.
-In July 2017, as a result of the ongoing controversy, the Austrian Ministry of Defense announced the phasing out of the Typhoon starting 2020, and its replacement by a "militarily more effective and more cost-efficient" air surveillance system.However, this plan was never executed due to budget cuts and COVID 19.
+As of 2017, possible corruption affairs surrounding the Eurofighter procurement were still being investigated by the Austrian parliament.
+In July 2017, as a result of the ongoing controversy, the Austrian Ministry of Defense announced the phasing out of the Typhoon starting in 2020, and its replacement by a "militarily more effective and more cost-efficient" air surveillance system; however, this plan was never executed due to budget cuts and COVID-19, with plans instead to replace the Typhoons with upgraded variants.